Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/admin/github-actions/managing-access-to-actions-from-githubcom/using-the-latest-version-of-the-official-bundled-actions.md

 ---
 title: Using the latest version of the official bundled actions
-intro: 'You can update the actions that are bundled with your enterprise, or use actions directly from {% data variables.product.prodname_dotcom_the_website %}.'
+intro: "You can update the actions that are bundled with your enterprise, or use actions directly from {% data variables.product.prodname_dotcom_the_website %}."
 versions:
-  ghes: '*'
+  ghes: "*"
   ghae: next
 topics:
   - Enterprise